 Remember, too, oxygen needs should be considered for those dependent on oxygen.
 Do you have an adequate supply and what is your back-up plan?

 Your kit should include important documents.
-The CDC recommends keeping physical copies of your documents in a waterproof bag and taking a photo of each document:
+The CDC recommends keeping physical copies of your documents in a waterproof bag and taking a photo of each document listed below.
+Consider developing a care plan that can be easily referenced during an emergency.

 - Complete list of medications, including the exact name of the medicine and the dosage, and contact information for your pharmacy and the doctor who prescribed medicine